Staying connected to your children when living with mental illness

 Staying connected when you’re in hospital or away from home

 If you’re unwell and need to spend some time in hospital or away from home, it is still important to find ways to stay connected with your child.
 Although being physically away from your child makes things more challenging, modern technology has made it much easier to make small gestures (refer to the following list for some examples).
-If you are felling unsure of how best to stay connected with those at home, talk with members of your mental health team about options that might work best for you while you’re getting better.
+If you are feeling unsure of how best to stay connected with those at home, talk with members of your mental health team about options that might work best for you while you’re getting better.

 The following are ideas from those with lived experience who have spent time away from family and friends during recovery: